triatomo/Classification-with-imbalanced-classes/README.md

 # Classification-with-imbalanced-classes

-This project contains a classification problem solved using an MLP model.
+This project contains a multi-class classification problem solved using an MLP model.